dbiel-77/GLOCAL-scraping-guide/glocal-scraping-guideline/3-python-basics.md

 f = 2.5
 lst = ["GLOCAL", "Foundation", "of", "Canada"] dictionary = {"Name": "Daniel", "Location": "Mars"}
+sentence = "This is the first time that Daniel has written a book"

 # Convert string to integer
 int_s2 = int(s2)  # 1234